What Parents Need to Know About Coronavirus (COVID-19)

 Protect Your Family

 We know the COVID-19 is spread from person to person, like a cold, through droplets in the air from coughs and sneezes.
-It is not as contagious as measles, which is a relief.
-For now, the best thing people can do is avoid exposure to the virus.
+It is not as contagious as measles,

 - Wash your hands often with soap and water for at least 20 seconds, about the time it takes to hum the “Happy Birthday” song from beginning to end twice.